PengZhangg/shape-go-move/README.md

 - Awesome GUI!

 ## Usage
-Clone the repo, and start the program w/
+Clone the repo, and start the program with:
 ```
 java a3.java
 ```